-1. Twenty-six POs, totaling \$7.3 million, were correctly coded as OMP.
-These POs were conducted as procurements outside of the authority of the State Purchasing Act and not under the Department of Administrative Services (DOAS) purview.
+For the remaining seven POs, totaling \$2.6 million, we found that they were correctly coded as OMP.
+These POs were conducted as procurements outside of the authority of the State Purchasing Act and not under the purview of the Department of Administrative Services (DOAS).